 Harvester of Souls (Su): This Limit Break creates an aura of 15 feet around the soulreaper that drains the health of enemies.
 Enemies within the area of effect take 1d6 points of shadow damage plus an additional 1d6 shadow damage per four cleric levels after 1st, with a successful Fortitude save (DC 10 + half of the cleric’s level + his Charisma modifier) to negate the damage.
 Any fail saves heals the soulreaper for half of the amount of damage taken.
 In addition, any creature killed by this Limit Break, imbues the soulreaper with a cumulative 1d8 temporary hit points and a +2 enhancement bonus to Strength for the duration of the limit break.
 This limit break lasts for a duration of 1 round + 1 round per four cleric levels after 1st and requires only a swift action to activate.

-To learn or cast a spell, the soulreaper must have a Charisma score equal to at least 10 + the spell level (Cha 11 for 1st-level spells, Cha 12 for 2nd-level spells, and so forth).
-The Difficulty Class for a saving throw against a soulreaper’s spell is 10 + the spell level + the soulreaper ’s Charisma modifier.
-In addition, a soulreaper gains additional MP for having a high attribute (Charisma).
+To learn or cast a spell, the soulreaper must have a Wisdom score equal to at least 10 + the spell level (Wis 11 for 1st-level spells, Wis 12 for 2nd-level spells, and so forth).
+The Difficulty Class for a saving throw against a soulreaper’s spell is 10 + the spell level + his Wisdom modifier.
+In addition, a soulreaper gains additional MP for having a high attribute (Wisdom).
+All necromancer spells learned by the soulreaper uses his Wisdom modifier instead of Charisma for all spells’ effects.

 A soulreaper adds Intimidate to his list of class skills.
 In addition, he gains a bonus on Knowledge (religion) skill checks equal to half his cleric level.